 Houston is home to bp’s US headquarters.
 In 2019, the company completed a $100 million investment to upgrade its Westlake offices, a major renovation project that fueled local jobs in the Houston area.
-Additionally, bp’s Gulf of Mexico business and wind energy business are both based in Houston.
+Additionally, bp’s Gulf of Mexico business, bp pulse fleet and wind energy business are all based in Houston.

-As one of the Gulf of Mexico’s largest leaseholders, bp operates four massive gulf production platforms (Atlantis, Na Kika, Thunder Horse and Mad Dog). bp’s next wave of growth is underpinned by several new major projects already underway.
+As one of the Gulf of Mexico’s largest leaseholders, bp operates five massive gulf production platforms (Atlantis, Na Kika, Thunder Horse, Mad Dog and Argos).

 Other high-tech Houston facilities include bp’s Remote Collaboration Center, providing around-the-clock support for deepwater well operations in the Gulf of Mexico, and the Center for High-Performance Computing (CHPC) — one of the world’s largest supercomputers for commercial research.
 CHPC advanced seismic imaging revealed an extra 1 billion barrels of oil in place at the Thunder Horse field and another 400 million at Atlantis.